 If you chose IYC Medicare Advantage or IYC Medicare Plus, move to Step 4, below.

 Medicare Step 2 – Choose a Geographic Coverage Area

-Check out the Health Plan Coverage Map found under the Health Plan Options tab in the navigation bar above.
-The map shows you which health plan providers are available in your area.
+Check out the Health Plan Coverage Map.
+This interactive map shows you which health plan providers are available in your area.
 You do not have to choose a plan in your county, but keep in mind how far you are willing to travel for services.

 Medicare Step 3 – Choose a Health Plan Provider